 Slip and Fall Accidents Overview

-"Slip and fall" is a term used for a personal injury case in which a person slips or trips and is injured on someone else's property.
-These cases usually fall under the broader category of cases known as "premises liability" claims.
-Slip and fall accidents usually occur on property (or "premises") owned or maintained by someone else, and the property owner may be held legally responsible for hazardous conditions leading to harm.
+"Slip and fall" is a term used for a personal injury case in which someone gets hurt on another's property.
+These personal injury law cases usually fall under a broader category of premises liability claims.
+Slip and fall accidents usually occur on property (or "premises") owned or maintained by someone else.
+The property owner may be held legally responsible for hazardous conditions leading to harm.

 Proving Fault in Slip and Fall Cases